Get all the latest data for Randstad

 What mortgage rates are foreigners offered in Randstad in 2026?

-Sources and methodology: we anchored rate ranges on NVM's buying process and applied a conservative spread for underwriting difficulty.
-We also consulted Belastingdienst and Rijksoverheid for policy context.
-Our mortgage tracking in the Randstad confirmed these are realistic 2026 ranges.
+Sources and methodology: we anchored rate estimates on the Dutch lending process described by the NVM and applied a conservative spread for non-resident underwriting complexity.
+We referenced the Belastingdienst and Rijksoverheid tax plan pages for lending cost context.
+Our rate-tracking data across Randstad lenders refined the ranges for both buyer types.

 What will taxes, fees, and ongoing costs look like in Randstad?